A planet's light curve gives important clues to its composition.

-Our annual roundup of Hot Products highlights the most intriguing new astronomy gear on the market.
+Out 13th annual roundup highlights the year's most important new astronomy gear.

 BEYOND THE PRINTED PAGE